Stop Grinding LeetCode: What to Do Instead

 The plateau curve

 The grinding community has an answer for this: solve harder problems.
 Jump to Hards.
 That advice misses the real bottleneck.
-The issue isn't problem difficulty.
-It's practice diversity.
+The real bottleneck is practice diversity, not problem difficulty.
 You're training the same patterns in the same sequence against the same types of constraints.
 Your brain has optimised for that specific environment and stopped adapting.

 πŸ’‘Key Insight

-The plateau isn't a sign you've hit your ceiling.
-It's a sign your practice structure has stopped producing new adaptations.
+The plateau means your practice structure has stopped producing new adaptations, not that you've hit your ceiling.
 The fix is structural, not volumetric.

 Take Merge Intervals.
 You've solved it.
 Sort the intervals by start time, iterate through them, merge any that overlap.
 Clean, efficient, done.
 You could write this solution in your sleep.
 Now a new problem appears: "Given an array of meeting time intervals, find the minimum number of conference rooms required."

 You read the problem.
 It involves intervals.
-But this isn't about merging them.
-It's about tracking concurrent usage.
+But the problem requires tracking concurrent usage, not merging.
 The answer requires understanding why sorting creates a predictable overlap structure in the first place, not just knowing that "merge intervals = sort by start, merge overlapping."

 If you stored Merge Intervals as a standalone trick, the conference room variant feels like a completely different problem.
 You don't see the connection.
 You stare at it, try a few approaches, eventually look up the solution.